lunacodes/web-dev-and-design-learning-progress-log/README.md

 <a id="documentation--general-reference"></a>
 ### Documentation & General Reference
-* [DevDocs.io](https://devdocs.io): the number one goto resource for Documentation in any language - absolutely essential
+* [DevDocs.io](https://devdocs.io): the number one goto resource for Documentation in any programming language - absolutely essential
 * [List of XML and HTML character entity references - Character entity references in HTML](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references#Character_entity_references_in_HTML)

 <a id="design"></a>